What Is The Best Adjustable Bed Sleeping Position For Me?

 Side Sleeping on an Adjustable Bed

-Side sleeping is one of the most popular sleeping positions in the UK, particularly among those over the age of 65.
+Side sleeping is one of the most popular sleeping positions in the UK and more that 60% of people side sleep, particularly among those over the age of 65.
+The flexibility of our spine decreases as we age which is why the side sleeping position is more popular in older adults.

 If you suffer from conditions such as lower back pain, hip pain, acid reflux or sleep apnoea, you could benefit greatly from sleeping on your side.

 Side sleeping on a conventional bed can cause strain on your shoulders, neck and hips which can trigger aches and pains.
-On the other hand, our beds can adjust you into a comfortable side sleeping position at the simple touch of a button.
+However, our beds can adjust you into a comfortable side sleeping position at the simple touch of a button, meaning less strain is put on your joints.
 This has a number of benefits including:

 - Raises your head and feet, alleviating pressure from your hips, helping to temporarily relieve pain